CFaiRLLM: Consumer Fairness Evaluation in Large-Language Model Recommender System: Introduction

 \section{Introduction}

 Recently, recommender systems driven by large language models (RecLLM), such as ChatGPT, have received substantial attention from the research community, becoming an important research area in the fields of Information Retrieval (IR) and Recommender Systems (RS).
-These sophisticated neural architectures utilize billion-scale parameters trained through advanced supervised and semi-supervised methods on extensive internet data.
-They have shown significant potential in various sectors and tasks, including but not limited to healthcare~\cite{nazary2023chatgpt,jin2024health,cascella2023evaluating}, finance~\cite{dowling2023chatgpt,wu2023bloomberggpt}, conversational assistants~\cite{biancofiore2024interactive,liao2023proactive,he2023large}, and many more~\cite{chang2023survey}.
-Despite the anticipated benefits of using these systems in top-$k$ recommendation recommender tasks~\cite{hou2023large,sanner2023large,he2023large}, there are rising concerns about their inherent biases~\cite{deldjoo2023fairnessgpt,deldjoo2023fairness,di2023evaluating}.
+These sophisticated neural architectures utilize billion-scale parameters trained through supervised and semi-supervised methods on extensive internet data.
+They have shown significant potential in various sectors and tasks, including but not limited to healthcare~\cite{nazary2023chatgpt,jin2024health,nazary2024xai4llm}, finance~\cite{dowling2023chatgpt,wu2023bloomberggpt}, conversational assistants~\cite{biancofiore2024interactive,liao2023proactive,he2023large}, and many more, see e.g., recent surveys~\cite{deldjoo2024review,deldjoo2024recommendation,zhang2024understanding,chang2023survey} for a good frame of reference.
+Despite the witnessed benefits of using these systems in top-$k$ recommendation setting~\cite{sanner2023large,he2023large}, there are rising concerns about their inherent biases~\cite{deldjoo2023fairnessgpt,deldjoo2023fairness,di2023evaluating}.
 The vast and unregulated nature of the Internet data used to train Large Language Models (LLMs) raises alarms about possible biases against specific races, genders, popular brands, and other sensitive attributes that could be \textbf{encoded} in these networks.
 For example, if an LLM is predominantly trained on data from popular e-commerce sites, it might disproportionately recommend products from more recognized brands, overlooking niche or emerging brands.
 Similarly, biases in language around gender or race could skew recommendations in subtle but impactful ways.
 Hence, \underline{unchecked} employment of these systems in commercial RS may lead to unfair treatment of minority groups with societal impacts, such as reinforcing existing stereotypes or exacerbating economic disparities.